NUMBER OF VOTES

 There’s no magical formula to getting your video featured.
 If we featured them all, we’d be streaming for several years.
 However, you can increase your chances by following these guidelines:

 1. Submit your video to the Project for Awesome website!
-Submissions will open at 12am EST on February 1st, and they’ll close 48 hours before the livestream starts at 11:59am EST on February 15th.
-The earlier you submit your video, the better, because people will have more time to watch it and vote for it.
+Submissions will open at 12:00pm EST on Tuesday, January 30th, and they’ll close 72 hours before the livestream starts at 11:59am EST on Tuesday, February 13th.
+The earlier you submit your video, the better, because our team reviews every video to make sure they meet our guidelines before they’re made live on the website for people to watch.

 3. Talk about a charity that’s important to you!
 We try to avoid featuring multiple videos about the same charity, so if you can share a story or experience with a unique charity, your video is more likely to be selected.